kZime/PomoMate/README.md

   - Student ID: 529321
   - Github ID: kZime

-## PomoMate – A smart Pomodoro timer that helps you stay focused, organize tasks, and boost productivity with AI-driven suggestions.
+## PomoMate – A smart Pomodoro timer that helps you stay focused, organize tasks, and boost productivity with AI-driven suggestions

 **Creating a rubric and uploading it to Github on time -- 5 points**